 Another parameter that is improved is how much we can put on the bar.
 Strength is a determinant of whether adaptive changes in the nervous system are optimal.
 True, nerve stimulation alone does not necessarily translate into an improvement in muscle mass and vice versa.
 However, usually the increase in muscle mass will be associated with the ability to lift higher loads.

 This is a parameter that will indicate the strength building process and the regenerative capacity.
 Shorter intervals between series will indicate whether the body adjusts to the imposed training regimen.
 Rest will be needed less often and should last less time.

 It will indicate whether the training volume is adjusted appropriately and whether the diet is balanced according to the requirements of our body.
 The longer resting time that will be required to complete another training session will be a warning to us that it may require a change in load or a change in diet.
 When regeneration is fast and we feel that the next day after the workout we are brisk, maybe you should think about adding a bit more exercise or series.

 The way we feel after a workout should suggest to us whether it was done well, whether we’ve overdone it or not done enough.
 If we feel overly fatigued after a workout, that means we might have overdone it.
 However, if after a few hours everything is back to normal, we should not change anything.
 If the state of weakening is maintained, it may be necessary to change the volume or add a bit more energy.

 Progresses with the figure

-Mirror and regular photos.
 One of the best methods to evaluate real changes in the tissue distribution of our works.
-With a subjective assessment of the silhouette we will see in the reflection whether something starts to happen and how the body reacts to diet-training changes.
+With a subjective assessment of the figure we will see in the reflection whether something starts to happen and how the body reacts to diet-training changes.
 Moreover, regular photographs will allow us to compare changes over time.